maxjacobson/bluff/api/README.md

 ## Deploying

-To run from the root:
+To deploy, run this from the root of the repository:

 ```
 git remote add heroku https://git.heroku.com/bluff-api.git